Human-Signals-Lab/Acoustic-Activity-Recognition-Bounded-by-Conversational-Assistant-Interactions/README.md

 - [models.py](models.py): includes the neural networks, implemented using `pytorch`.
 The model used in our paper is `FineTuneCNN14`, though the script includes other models we experimented with.
 - [inference.py](inference.py): loads saved models and runs inference, originally written for LOPO evaluation.
 - [location_context_inference.py](location_context_inference.py): implements the location context inference analysis (Section 8.4 in the paper), i.e. inferring the location of the device from the predicted activities.
+- [voice_band_filtering.py](voice_band_filtering.py): implements voice interaction masking using REPET method (Section 8.3 in the paper) and saves the filtered data.
+It is an interactive script that asks to determine the lower and upper time range for where to apply the masking.

 ### Running the main scripts: